crownengine/crown/docs/installing_crown/installing_on_linux.rst

 Installing from Package Manager
 -------------------------------

-If you use ArchLinux, you can install Crown directly from your favorite package
+If you use ArchLinux, you can install Crown directly from AUR:
-manager:

 .. code::

-   yay -Sy crown
+   yay -Sy crown-bin